See below for answers to the most

 Our facility is handicap accessible.
 In the drive-through section, you will be in your own vehicle, or in one of our rental vans (if you choose to rent).
 The walk-through area is either concrete walkways or boardwalks.
 There are no stairs.
 Access to our picnic area may involve going over a short grassy area.
 The petting zoo is served by ramps which are accessible by wheelchair; however, there is a double gate system to keep the animals in, which would require some assistance to the wheelchair person.
 Also the floor (surface) of the petting zoo is compacted dirt.
 If we have had rain, the surface softens up and it may be difficult for a wheelchair to maneuver.
 The animals in the petting zoo sometimes get excited and raise their front legs up onto people.

 Adjacent to Lion Country Safari is an award-winning KOA campground where you can awake to the sounds of roaring lions.
-For information call (561) 793-9797 or reservations at (800) 561-9115.
-If not looking for this adventurous stay, click here for a list of nearby hotels.
+For information call (561) 793-9797 or reservations at (800) 562-9115.
+If you’re not looking for this adventurous of a stay, click here for a list of local hotels.

 Lion Country Safari is home to over 1000 WILD animals and 95 species including Lions, Giraffe, Zebras, Rhinos, Chimpanzees and much more.